osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 Keep containers current and only restart them when their image actually changes.

-- Option A (Podman-native): auto-update via labels and a systemd timer
+??? info "Auto-update via labels and a systemd timer"
     1. Add an auto-update label to services in your compose file (both `testpoint` and `certbot` if used):

         ```yaml
         services:
            testpoint:
               # ...
               labels:
                  - io.containers.autoupdate=registry
            certbot:
               # ...
               labels:
                  - io.containers.autoupdate=registry
         ```

         This instructs Podman to check the registry for newer images and restart only if an update is pulled.

     2. Enable the Podman auto-update timer (runs daily by default):

         ```bash
         systemctl enable --now podman-auto-update.timer
         ```

     3. Run ad-hoc when desired and preview:

         ```bash
         podman auto-update --dry-run
         podman auto-update
         ```

     4. Inspect recent runs:

         ```bash
         systemctl list-timers | grep podman-auto-update
         journalctl -u podman-auto-update --since "1 day ago"
         ```

-- Option B (Docker-style): Watchtower
-   1. Run Watchtower to monitor and update running containers; it restarts a container only when a newer image is pulled:

-       ```bash
-       docker run -d --name watchtower \
-          -v /var/run/docker.sock:/var/run/docker.sock \
-          containrrr/watchtower \
-          --cleanup --rolling-restart --interval 3600
-       ```

-       - `--cleanup` removes old images after a successful update.
-       - `--rolling-restart` updates one container at a time.
-       - To limit updates to labeled services only, use `--label-enable` and label your services:

-          ```yaml
-          services:
-             testpoint:
-                # ...
-                labels:
-                   - com.centurylinklabs.watchtower.enable=true
-             certbot:
-                # ...
-                labels:
-                   - com.centurylinklabs.watchtower.enable=true
-          ```

-Notes:

-- Pin to a stable tag line (e.g., `ghcr.io/perfsonar/testpoint:5.2.4-systemd` or `5.2-systemd`) that matches your change window policy.
-- If SELinux is enforcing, ensure bind-mounted paths retain the `:z`/`:Z` options in your compose so updates don’t introduce AVC denials.

-Document any deviations from this procedure so the next deployment at your site can reuse improvements with minimal effort.